Pixelalb/myrecipes-documentation/README.md

 - The page layout (default is "With sidebar")
 - Show article author (checked by default)
-- Show dificulty (checked by default)
+- Show difficulty (checked by default)
 - Show cooking time (checked by default)
 - Show publish date (checked by default)